derrickburns/generalized-kmeans-clustering/README.md

 * using all data points or a randomly sampled sub-set of the data points (a.k.a. mini-batches)
 * backfilling empty clusters.

-This is in contrast to the standard Spark implementation that only supports dense, low-dimensional data using the squared Euclidean distance function.
+This code has been tested on data sets of tens of millions of points in a 700+ dimensional space using a variety of distance functions.
+Thanks to the excellent core Spark implementation, it rocks!

 ### Introduction